 Paint the Halls Women’s College Hospital, Art Battle, TO, 2013

 When I responded to this exhibition call, I was responding to the opportunity to help raise funds for Women’s College Hospital.
 I have so many friends and relatives who have benefited from the stellar services provided by the staff there.
-It seemed to me at the time to be a step towards bringing my art and healing worlds together.

 I responded spontaneously from the heart without reading the fine print so I was quite surprised to find that I would have an audience while painting.
 I was even more surprised to find the experience exhilarating and energizing.